SlaybaughLab/GroupResources/group-members/kelly-rowland.md

 ### Software with which I work: ###

 * I am working on Monte Carlo neutron transport on advanced computing architectures.
-  * I am implementing this in software developed at LANL.
-    * MC-ATK

 * I am familiar and have proficiency with using the following software:
   * MCNP